awslabs/sagemaker-debugger/docs/sagemaker.md

 sagemaker_estimator.fit()
 ```

-For more details, refer our [API page](api.md).
+For more details, see the [API page](api.md).

 ### Rules
-Here are some examples on how to run Rules with your training jobs.
+The following examples demonstrate how to run rules with your training jobs.

-Note that passing a `CollectionConfig` object to the Rule as `collections_to_save`
+Note that passing a `CollectionConfig` object to the rule as `collections_to_save`
 is equivalent to passing it to the `DebuggerHookConfig` object as `collection_configs`.
 This is just a shortcut for your convenience.

-#### Built-in Rules
+#### Built-in rules
-To find a full list of built-in rules that you can use with the SageMaker Python SDK, see the [List of Debugger Built-in Rules](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html) page.
+For a full list of built-in rules that you can use with the SageMaker Python SDK, see the [List of Debugger Built-in Rules](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html).

-#### Running built-in SageMaker Rules
+#### Running built-in SageMaker rules
-You can run a SageMaker built-in Rule as follows using the `Rule.sagemaker` method.
+You can run a SageMaker built-in rule as follows using the `Rule.sagemaker` method.
-The first argument to this method is the base configuration that is associated with the Rule.
+The first argument to this method is the base configuration that is associated with the rule.

-We configure them as much as possible.
-You can take a look at the ruleconfigs that we populate for all built-in rules [here](https://github.com/awslabs/sagemaker-debugger-rulesconfig).
+To examine the 'ruleconfigs' that we populate for all built-in rules, see the [sagemaker-debugger-rulesconfig](https://github.com/awslabs/sagemaker-debugger-rulesconfig) directory.
 You can choose to customize these parameters using the other parameters.

-These rules are run on our pre-built Docker images which are listed [here](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-docker-images-rules.html).
+These rules run on our pre-built Docker images, which are listed in [Use Debugger Docker Images for Built-in or Custom Rules](https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-docker-images-rules.html).
 You are not charged for the instances when running SageMaker built-in rules.

-A list of all our built-in rules are provided [below](#built-in-rules).
+A list of all our built-in rules are provided [in the Built-in rules section](#built-in-rules).
 ```python
 from sagemaker.debugger import Rule, CollectionConfig, rule_configs